ATRIO Logo

 Yes, Part D plan sponsors must have a process in place to allow their program participants to opt out at any point during the plan year.
 Part D plan sponsors will continue to send monthly bills after someone opts out, and, though they cannot require it, they can also give the Part D enrollee the option to repay their outstanding balance as a lump sum.
 After opting out, the individual will pay any new out-of-pocket costs directly to the pharmacy.
 If a participant fails to pay the amount, they are billed by the Part D sponsor, their participation in the program may be terminated following a required two-month grace period.
 Importantly, the Part D plan sponsor is not permitted to terminate the individual’s enrollment in the Part D plan due to failure to pay Medicare Prescription Payment Plan bills.
 Part D plan sponsors must also have a reinstatement process in place to allow individuals to resume participation in the Medicare Prescription Payment Plan in the same plan year.

-Help
+Extra Help

 What other programs are available that help with the drug cost?